 The term Circassian Beauty refers to the romanticized portrayal of women from The Caucasus: breathtakingly beautiful and feminine, slender-waisted and pale-skinned, with rosy cheeks and lustrous, big blue eyes.
 She embodies ideals of womanly purity and virtue, but also sexuality; she is alluringly exotic, yet familiar.
-A mainstay of Orientalism, the Circassian Beauty not only signified an idealized representation of womanhood in the European imagination, but — more significantly — a device through which ideas about the Near East were projected.
+A mainstay of Orientalism, the Circassian Beauty not only signified an idealized representation of womanhood in the European imagination but — more significantly — a device through which ideas about the Near East were projected.

 In western literature and art, the Circassian Beauty will typically be a nubile slave girl on the auction block, ultimately destined for the sultan's harem; she will likely be portrayed as the most beautiful girl in the palace, who nevertheless dreams of someday escaping her Gilded Cage.
 Some theorists have suggested that the image of the enslaved Circassian played into transgressive fantasies of a white-passing woman as a sexual object, subjected to the whims of her master.
 Her predicament would simultaneously disgust, horrify, fascinate and titillate the audience, who could safely experience the thrill of the situation by projecting onto an eroticized Other.

 The trope takes a somewhat different (though no less orientalist) form in Russian Literature, where the Caucasus is more likely to feature as a setting.
-In the romantic imagination, the Caucasus was an untamed land on the edge of civilization, where men could find adventure and freedom (think of it as the American Old West); it was a perilously enticing frontier, home to exotic customs, fierce mountain clans, marauding raiders, and of course, bewitchingly beautiful women.
+In the romantic imagination, the Caucasus was an untamed land on the edge of civilization, where men could find adventure and freedom (think of it as equivalent to the American Wild West); it was a perilously enticing frontier, home to exotic customs, fierce mountain clans, marauding raiders, and of course, bewitchingly beautiful women.
 In these stories, the Circassian Beauty appears as a member of a rugged yet noble mountaineer clan, and often the protagonist's ill-fated Love Interest.

-In the latter half of the nineteenth century, so-called "Circassian Beauties" would become a staple of sideshow attractions across America - local performers billed as Sex Slaves freed from the eastern markets and the purest form of the white race, identifiable by their "exotic" Afro-like hairstyles which in truth bore little resemblance to anything out of the Caucasus.
-In a cruel twist of irony, this coincided with the very real oppression of actual Circassians, who were massacred and forcibly exiled by Imperial Russia in a genocide beginning in 1864.
+In the latter half of the nineteenth century, so-called "Circassian Beauties" would become a staple of sideshow attractions across America — local performers billed as Sex Slaves freed from the eastern markets and the purest form of the white race, identifiable by their "exotic" Afro-like hairstyles which in truth bore little resemblance to anything out of the Caucasus.
+In a cruel twist of irony, this coincided with the very real oppression of actual Circassians, who were massacred and forcibly exiled by Imperial Russia in a genocide beginning in 1864.note

 Beyond these falsehoods, fantasies, and fabrications, there is a degree of truth behind the Circassian mystique.
 Caucasians were targeted as a prized commodity in the eastern slave trade, where they were sold into the harems of Sultans, Shahs, and other wealthy men.
 Many notable consorts of Ottoman Sultans had their roots in the Caucasus, including several valide sultans (queen mothers).